neerajmorar/Above-and-Beyond/README.md

 # Above-and-Beyond
-A website created for a module during my first year of university - no server side processing
+A website created for the Internet Technologies module during my first year of university - no server side processing